 - Take the egg out, rinse it under tap water and play with it.

 - Try to bounce it off the ground and see how high you can drop it from without breaking it.
 (Start low!)

-Inside the egg, there is a semi-permeable membrane that becomes visible after the eggshell has dissolved.
 This membrane allows the vinegar on the outside to move through, or permeate, to the inside through osmosis.